imshubh17/Projects/todoapp/README.md

 TodoApp
 -----
 ### Introduction
-Todo app use to create task in different categoery and delete after completion.
+Todo app use to create task in different category and delete after completion.

 ### Overview